Media and change

 Key knowledge

-• the ways audiences interact and engage with the media as a result of the growth of digital technologies across
+• the ways audiences interact and engage with the media as a result of the growth of technologies across media forms

 • social, ethical and legal issues in the media industry in the last two years.